DennisVargas/Dennis-Vargas/README.md

 - Compose captivating soundtracks that tell stories without words.
 - Develop innovative apps that simplify the gap between technology, art, and life.

 Right now, I'm building [Pantry Planner](https://github.com/DennisVargas/PantryPlanner), a meal planner and grocery list app designed to save time from planning to plating.
-Using Java Spring and powered by Lambda's serverless functions, Pantry Planner seamlessly executes its AI-powered recipe engine, crafting personalized meals based on your preferences.
-I'm also always keeping my game development skills sharp and have just begun a journey into developing games with Godot.
+I'm planning on working out Pantry Planner features that seamlessly integrate an AI-powered recipe and meal plan recommendation engine, crafting personalized meals based on the users preferences.
+I'm also keeping my game development skills sharp and begining a few small projects with Godot game engine.

 You are welcome to follow along in my journey blending pixels, function, time saving & artistic harmony!
 Explore my projects, [email](mailto:dvargas.software@gmail.com) me to collaborate on something cool, or just say hi!